MarcusLkc/R-Statistics-Work/README.md

 # R-Statistics-Work
-Course Work During The Fall 2017 Semester Programming with R
+Course Work During The Fall 2017 Semester Programming with R All R commands and Explananations are held within the PDFS of the folders

 Statistics 3155:
 Regression and Forecasting Models for Business Applications: